atulravi/LBseries/README.md

 **V1.0.2**

-Second version of the chip with structural changes.
+Third change of the chip with structural changes.

 Changes: